0xcert/techpaper/src/whitepaper.md

 ## Smart Certificate

 A cryptographic token is a unit of value that an organization creates to self-govern its business model and empowers its users to interact with its products, while facilitating the distribution and sharing of rewards and benefits to all of its stakeholders.
 It can represent a multitude of digital assets that functionally range from payment units, governance instruments, ownership rights, to benefits sharing and voting power.
-And with frictionless trust, enabled by the blockchain technology, a token can also act as a verifiable proof of achievements and accomplishments, or in other words, a certificate.
+And with frictionless trust, enabled by the blockchain technology, a token can also act as a verifiable proof of achievements and accomplishments or in other words, a certificate.

 A certificate in the 0xcert protocol is called “xcert“.
 It represents an imprint of a digital asset which serves as a decentralized proof of a digital asset on the blockchain.